Ian Stewart and Children's

 and sought legal advise to sort out their financial affairs

-he would benefit to the sum of at least £1.8m in addition to the
+he would benefit to the sum of £1.8m in addition to the sum

-proceeds of the main Royston house and a second home in Broadstairs,
+of the main Royston house and the second home in Broadstairs.

-Bailey sleeping pills for several months, it was later discovered
+Bailey sleeping pills form months, it was later discovered

 that she had typed "Why do I keep falling asleep" into

 then killed the family dog, he then dumped both in the

 her missing, Stewart amended a monthly standing order from

 Ms Bailey's bank account into his own from £600 to £4,000. a